 Rotational chair testing is usually ordered in addition to VNG testing to confirm a specific diagnosis and increase accuracy.
-This allows the audiologist to see precisely what head movement speeds are affected by the inner ear disturbance if one is noted during the VNG testing exam.
-This cannot be achieved with any other test and ensures that the audiologist has an accurate diagnosis specific to the problem within the vestibular system.
+This allows the audiologist to see precisely what head movement speeds are affected by the inner ear disturbance if a one is noted during the VNG testing exam.
+This cannot be achieved with any other testing procedure and ensures the audiologist an accurate diagnosis specific to the problem within the vestibular system.
 For the patient, that means personalized treatment options and better treatment outcomes!

 The rotational chair is the gold standard in diagnosing bilateral vestibular loss, and is used to investigate whether dizziness may be due to a disorder of the inner ear or the brain.